arcadiaz/5828_FSE/homework1.md

 2. Define the term accidental difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an accidental difficulty.

-  **Accidental difficulties** refer to the difficulties encountered during software production.
+  **Accidental difficulties** refer to the difficulties encountered during software production, for example, it can be difficulties that relate to a tool used in a software.
 According to Brooks, most of the recent software technology developments, such as high-level language and unified programming environments target these accidental difficulties.
 An example of accidental difficulty: a tool that one software relies on becomes imcompatible with the software after an update.

 ---